3. Personal Information We Collect

 3. Mobile devices

-Guidebook may occasionally send you push notifications through our mobile applications with notices that may be of interest to you.
+Guidebook may occasionally send you push notifications through the Guidebook App.
 You may at any time opt out from receiving these types of communications by changing the settings on your mobile device.
-Guidebook may also collect location-based information if you use our mobile applications.
+With your consent, Guidebook may also collect precise location information if you use the Guidebook App.
 You may opt out of this collection by changing the settings on your mobile device.

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 DNT is a way for users to inform websites and services that they do not want certain information about their webpage visits collected over time and across websites or online services.
 Please note that we do not respond to or honor DNT signals or similar mechanisms transmitted by web browsers.

-The online advertising industry also provides websites from which you may opt out of receiving targeted ads from our data partners and our other advertising partners that participate in self-regulatory programs.
-You can access these, and also learn more about targeted advertising and consumer choice and privacy, at www.networkadvertising.org/managing/opt_out.asp, or http://www.youronlinechoices.eu/ and www.aboutads.info/choices/.
-You can also choose not to be included in Google Analytics here.
+You may stop or restrict the placement of Technologies on your device or remove them by adjusting your preferences as your browser or device permits.
+Please note that cookie-based opt-outs are not effective on mobile applications.
+However, you may opt-out of personalized advertisements on some mobile applications by following the instructions here: https://www.networkadvertising.org/mobile-choice The online advertising industry also provides websites from which you may opt out of receiving targeted ads from data partners and other advertising partners that participate in self-regulatory programs.
+You can access these websites and learn more about targeted advertising and consumer choice and privacy, at www.networkadvertising.org/managing/opt_out.asp, http://www.youronlinechoices.eu/, https://youradchoices.ca/choices/, and www.aboutads.info/choices/.
+Please note you must separately opt out in each browser and on each device.

 Attn: Security Department